Saint Paul, Minnesota: Media

+Saint Paul residents can receive 10 broadcast television stations, five of which broadcast from Saint Paul.
+One newspaper, the St. Paul Pioneer Press, and several monthly or semimonthly neighborhood papers serve the city.
+Several media outlets based in Minneapolis also serve the Saint Paul community, including the Star Tribune.

+Saint Paul is home to two national broadcast companies.
+Hubbard Broadcasting is headquartered on the line between Saint Paul and Minneapolis on University Avenue.

-Residents of Saint Paul can receive 10 broadcast television stations, five of which broadcast from within Saint Paul.
-One daily newspaper, the St. Paul Pioneer Press, two weekly neighborhood newspapers, the East Side Review and City Pages (owned by The Star Tribune Company), and several monthly or semimonthly neighborhood papers serve the city.
-It was the only city in the United States with a population of 250,000 or more to see an increase in circulation of Sunday newspapers in 2007.
-Several media outlets based in neighboring Minneapolis also serve the Saint Paul community, including the Star Tribune.
-Saint Paul is home to Minnesota Public Radio (MPR), a three-format system that broadcasts on nearly 40 stations around the Midwest.
-MPR locally delivers news and information, classical, and The Current (which plays a wide variety of music).
-The station has 110,000 regional members and more than 800,000 listeners each week throughout the Upper Midwest, the largest audience of any regional public radio network.
-Also operating as part of American Public Media, MPR's programming reaches five million listeners, most notably through Live from Here, hosted by Chris Thile (previously known as A Prairie Home Companion, hosted by Garrison Keillor, who also lives in the city).
-The Fitzgerald Theater, renamed in 1994 for Saint Paul native and novelist F. Scott Fitzgerald, is home to the show.
+Minnesota Public Radio (MPR) is a three-format system that broadcasts on nearly 40 stations around the Midwest.
+It delivers local news and information, classical, and The Current (which plays a wide variety of music).
+The station has 110,000 regional members and more than 1 million listeners each week throughout the Upper Midwest, the largest audience of any regional public radio network.
+Its parent company, American Public Media Group, creates and distributes programming that reaches millions listeners, most notably Marketplace, hosted by Kai Ryssdal.